mmarkdown/mmark/syntax.md

 This document describes all the *extra* syntax elements that can be used in Mmark.
 Mmark's syntax is based on the ["standard" Markdown syntax](https://daringfireball.net/projects/markdown/syntax).

-> Read the above document, it helps you understand how markdown looks and feels.
+> Read the above document if you haven't already, it helps you understand how markdown looks and feels.

 For the rest we build up on <https://github.com/gomarkdown/markdown> and support all syntax [it supports](https://github.com/gomarkdown/markdown/blob/master/README.md).
 We enable the following